Getting Started with GitHub Copilot #2

-This time we'll follow up on the first part of "How to get started with GitHub Copilot? #1", where we covered its main features, setup, and overall first steps to get started.
-If you missed that article, we recommend starting there.
+This follows up on part one, "How to get started with GitHub Copilot? #1", where we covered its main features, setup, and first steps.
+If you missed that article, start there.

-Now we'll move on a bit and show you what else Copilot can help you with, specifically going over refactoring, optimization and test generation.
+Now we move on and show you what else Copilot helps with: refactoring, optimization, and test generation.

-It is in these areas that Copilot can deliver very concrete results.
-Teams that use it to its fullest extent report significant reductions in code editing time, faster test generation, and overall higher quality output.
-Developers spend less time on routine tasks and can focus more on key parts of the application.
+This is where Copilot delivers concrete results.
+Teams that use it fully report shorter code editing times, faster test generation, and higher-quality output.
+Developers spend less time on routine and more on the parts of the application that matter.

-- Saving up to ~50% of time in generating unit, integration and E2E tests.
+- Roughly 50% time saved when generating unit, integration, and E2E tests.

-- Improved readability, stability and reduced technical debt.
+- Better readability, more stable code, and less technical debt.

-- Improving development metrics such as cycle time and deployment frequency.
+- Better development metrics such as cycle time and deployment frequency.

-Copilot is useful not only for writing new code, but also for modifying existing code - improving readability, structure and performance.
+Copilot is useful not only for writing new code, but also for changing existing code.
+It improves readability, structure, and performance.

 Examples of use:

-You can mark a complex function and ask Copilot to break it down into logical, separate parts:
+Mark a complex function and ask Copilot to break it into logical, separate parts:

 def process_data_and_generate_report(data):